in-rolls/last_sex/README.md

 ![](figs/top50_imbalanced.png)

-**Note:** It is good to ignore names by Mohammed and Syed as they are more often given to men.
+**Note:** Ignore names by Mohammed and Syed as they are more often given to men.
+We plan to produce another version of this graph after manually inspecting the list of last names and winnowing it to a set with as few false positives as possible.

 Next we subset on last names with at least 500 records in at least 25 years. (output [here](tabs/sex_ratio_by_last_name.csv)) We show the plot in this dynamic plotly graph [here](https://rawcdn.githack.com/soodoku/last_sex/b10b395e8db2edf94e0c7083cadce2dcc4ab5cb7/figs/plot-hover.html).